Donald Trump’s Life Post-Presidency Will Be ‘Humiliating’ Predicts ‘Newsweek’s’ Windsor Mann

 Donald Trump’s presidency will end in disgrace, and his life after the presidency will be “humiliating,” opines The Week writer Windsor Mann.

 Mann begins by pointing out something that’s been true of Trump and some of the people who work with him: they’re fiercely loyal while they’re in his employ, but once they’re gone, they let loose on their former boss.
-As examples, he lists former Apprentice star Omarosa Manigault, and his former attorney, Michael Cohen.
-Both had high praise for Trump when they worked for him, but afterwards, Manigault accused him of having used the N-word and said he was “mentally impaired.”
-Cohen called his former boss a “con man” and a “cheat.”
+As examples, he lists former Apprentice star Omarosa Manigault and his former attorney Michael Cohen.
+Both had high praise for Trump when they worked for him, but afterward, Manigault accused him of having used the N-word and said he was “mentally impaired,” and Cohen called his former boss a “con man” and a “cheat.”

-It’s not a person, but a network, but Fox News and Trump also appear to be in the midst of a falling out – a falling out that will be complete and permanent once Trump is no longer president.
+Fox News and Trump also appear to be in the midst of a falling out — one that will be complete and permanent once Trump is no longer president, Mann suggests.
 Mann makes a comparison to an earlier incident in which Trump called Fox & Friends and kept the hosts on the line for half an hour, with the hosts desperately trying to come up with a polite way to get rid of him.
 Once he’s out of office, Mann predicts, Fox won’t even take Trump’s calls.
 Instead, Trump will have to leave voice mails for low-level Fox interns.

 Thanks for tuning in.
 We are so grateful! ⭐️ #betterwithfriends @foxandfriends @FoxNews pic.twitter.com/hXumVdWk2c